Brijeshthummar02/Brijeshthummar02/README.md

 Hello there!
 I’m Brijesh Thummar
+🌟 Passionate second-year Computer Science student with a knack for coding and a love for open-source contributions.
+Constantly seeking to learn and grow, I thrive on tackling complex challenges and collaborating with diverse communities.
+My enthusiasm for technology fuels my drive to innovate and create impactful solutions.
+Let's connect and build the future together!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/brijesh-thummar-30103a31a)